NieneB/InternshipReport/index.md

 is probably the focus on desktop and mobile web browsers, and its use of HTML5.
 (Steiniger and Hunter 2013)

-Technological advancements, such as browsers that support scripting languages natively, and standards, such as Cascading Style Sheets (CSS), Asynchronous JavaScript and
+Technological advancements, such as browsers that support scripting languages natively, and standards, such as Cascading Style Sheets (CSS), Asynchronous JavaScript and HTML 5.
-HTML 5,

-Leaflet
+#####Leaflet

 <p class="code">  Leaflet map initializing </p>

     var basemaps ={